xbench-ai/xbench-evals/README.md

 Model name and API endpoint mappings are maintained in language_models.py, you can add your own models there.

+## Notes
+Benchmark data is encrypted to prevent search engine crawling and contamination, you can use the decrypt code in xbench_evals.py to get the plain text data.
+Please don't upload the plain text online.

 ## Submit your agent
 If you are developing an AI agent and would like to evaluate it using the latest version of xbench, we welcome you to contact us.
 Please submit a public access link of your agent, and we will complete the evaluation within an agreed timeframe and share the results with you promptly.